+Information concerning other selling securityholders will be set forth in prospectus supplements from time to time, if required.
+Information concerning the securityholders may change from time to time and any changed information will be set forth

-- (1) Selling stockholders who are broker-dealers are underwriters. - (2) Includes shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 and a cash payment in lieu of any fractional share interest.
-The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (3) Calculated based on Rule 13d-3(d)(i) under the Securities Exchange Act of 1934 using 342,322,902 shares of common stock outstanding on July 19, 2002.
+(1) Selling stockholders who are broker-dealers are underwriters.

+(2) Includes shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 and a cash payment in lieu of any fractional share interest.
+The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights."

+(3) Calculated based on Rule 13d-3(d)(i) under the Securities Exchange Act of 1934 using 343,474,020 shares of common stock outstanding on October 18, 2002.
 In calculating this amount, we treated as outstanding the number of shares of common stock issuable upon conversion of all of that particular holder's debentures.
-However, we did not assume the conversion of any other holder's debentures. - (4) Consists of shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 per share and a cash payment in lieu of any fractional share interest.
-The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights." - (5) Credit Suisse First Boston Corporation and Salomon Smith Barney Inc. are broker-dealers and were initial purchasers of the debentures that received customary compensation for such services. - (6) We will identify additional selling securityholders, if any, by post-effective amendment before they offer or sell their securities.
+However, we did not assume the conversion of any other holder's debentures.

+(4) Consists of shares of common stock issuable upon conversion of the debentures, assuming a conversion price of \$23.38 per share and a cash payment in lieu of any fractional share interest.
+The conversion price is subject to adjustment as described under "Description of Debentures-Conversion Rights."

+(5) Credit Suisse First Boston Corporation and Salomon Smith Barney Inc. are broker-dealers and were initial purchasers of the debentures that received customary compensation for such services.

+(6) The sum of the listed principal amount of debentures beneficially owned by selling securityholders is actually more than \$500,000,000 because certain of the selling securityholders may have transferred debentures pursuant to Rule 144A or otherwise reduced their position prior to selling pursuant to this prospectus, and as a result we have received beneficial ownership information from additional selling securityholders.
+The maximum principal amount of debentures that may be sold under this prospectus will not exceed \$500,000,000.

-Information concerning other selling securityholders will be set forth in prospectus supplements from time to time, if required.
-Information concerning the securityholders may change from time to time and any changed information will be set forth in supplements to this prospectus if and when necessary.
+in supplements to this prospectus if and when necessary.
 In addition, the conversion price, and therefore, the number of shares of common stock issuable upon conversion of the debentures, is subject to adjustment under certain circumstances.
-Accordingly, the number of shares of common stock into which the debentures are convertible may increase or decrease.
+Accordingly, the number of shares of common stock into which the debentures are convertible may increase or decrease